-The National Kidney Foundation (NKF) has a new patient program that connects people who want support with someone who has been there.
+The National Kidney Foundation (NKF) offers a peer mentoring program that connects people who want support with someone who has been there.

 Why tell your patients about NKF's Peers Lending Support?